seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **PHILARIO**
 Signior Iachimo will not from it.
-Pray, let us follow ’em.
+Pray, let us follow 'em.

 *Exeunt*

 ### SCENE V. Britain.
-A room in Cymbeline’s palace.
+A room in Cymbeline's palace.

 *Enter QUEEN, Ladies, and CORNELIUS*

 **QUEEN**
-Whiles yet the dew’s on ground, gather those flowers;
+Whiles yet the dew's on ground, gather those flowers;
 Make haste: who has the note of them?

 **First Lady**